econnet/econ/econ-1.0.rst

 - *distribute* profit proportionally

 All these words contain "tribute".
-Therefore the product-internal unit of work result is called tribute.
+Therefore the product-related unit of work result is called tribute.

 Tributes document product ownership.

 .. _`dm`:

-:dm:
+:dm: tributes

 Tributes produce delayed income in an outside currency when the product is sold.
 Until then tributes can still be